Codecademy/docs/content/dart/concepts/list/terms/every/every.md

 ---
 Title: '.every()'
-Description: 'Returns a boolean value based on wheater all the elements satisfies the given condition or not.'
+Description: 'Returns a boolean value based on whether all the elements satisfy the given condition or not.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'